 Take action on the items in your inbox consistently, and you’ll keep your inbox from overflowing, stay ahead of incoming items, and maintain your home office organization!

 - Set up a home office inbox, if you don’t already have one.
-For some inbox inspiration and ways to get your home office inbox set up in minutes, check out THIS post!
+To get your home office inbox set up in minutes, check out this post: 5 Easy Ways to Set Up a Home Office Inbox.

-- Choose a time to maintain your inbox, set an alarm on your phone and your computer to remind you, and DO IT!
+- Choose a time to maintain your inbox, set an alarm to remind you, and DO IT!

 #2 Paper Filing